A Fresh Perspective

 Growing up among the classic paintings of the Dutch Golden Age, I always enjoyed the Vanitas paintings; these paintings all had a message to be decoded, from which the viewer could learn.
 Often, the message was ‘memento mori’, literally translated to ‘remember to die’, which encouraged people to reflect on their mortality.
 The same message was often used on gravestones from the 17th and 18th century in New England, and I have seen it in other locales as well; I always like to think of it as a reminder to live!

 The full rules of this challenge are in TPC Guidelines, but here’s the tl;dr:

 Create a pingback link to this post, so that I can create a post showing all of the submissions over the week (note: pingbacks may not appear immediately, as my site is set up to require approval for linking to it; helps against previous bad experiences with spamming)

 Have fun creating something new (or sharing something old)!!

-I’m looking forward to seeing what you find in your sandbox, belt-sander or hourglass…
+I’m looking forward to seeing what catches your eye this week…

 The following were this week’s participants in the challenge with links to their posts: